Church leaders in Congo say election observers are critical

 Kabila announced last month that he would not try to stay in office, giving one of Africa’s most turbulent nations the opportunity for what could be its first peaceful, democratic transfer of power.
 But there are concerns, raised not only by CENCO but by U.S. Ambassador Nikki Haley and other council members, that Kabila will try to ensure that his chosen candidate, former interior minister Emmanuel Ramazani Shadary, will win.

-Utembi outlined a series of recommendations from CENCO to the government and electoral commission to ensure fair elections including: agree to facilitate national and international observation of the elections; reach consensus on whether to use voting machines; and prevent “arbitrary application of rules to certain candidates who wish to run.”
+Utembi outlined a series of recommendations from CENCO to the government and the Independent Electoral Commission known as CENI to ensure fair elections including: agree to facilitate national and international observation of the elections; reach consensus on whether to use voting machines; and prevent “arbitrary application of rules to certain candidates who wish to run.”

 The opposition and some in the international community, including the United States, are objecting to the planned use of electronic voting machines despite warnings from watchdog groups that transparency and credibility could suffer.
 In response, Congo’s government declared it will fund the election itself and has not asked for help from the U.N. peacekeeping mission in the country.